Live Updates arrow

 Before privatisation

-Before privatisation, the water industry was in far worse shape than many people remember.
-Decades of underinvestment meant poor drinking water quality, polluted rivers, and beaches badly affected by sewage.
-By the late 1980s, ageing infrastructure and financial constraints left public water authorities struggling to fund even basic upgrades, creating a system that was inefficient and damaged the environment.
-Far from being a golden era, it was a time when the service was failing communities and the environment.
-This is what prompted the major reforms that followed.
+Before privatisation, the water industry was in far worse condition than many remember.
+Decades of under-investment had resulted in poor drinking water quality, polluted rivers and beaches regularly affected by sewage.
+By the late 1980s, ageing infrastructure and tight public budgets meant even basic upgrades couldn’t be funded, creating an inefficient system that was failing both communities and the environment.
+This is what ultimately drove the reforms that followed.

 1989 – Privatisation

-When the water industry was privatised in 1989, one of the key drivers was the urgent need to clean up rivers and bathing waters, which had suffered from decades of underinvestment in public wastewater infrastructure.
-Before privatisation, river health was poor and less than a third of beaches met environmental standards.
-Private capital was needed to meet tougher EU and UK water quality regulations, including modernising wastewater treatment works and reducing sewage discharges.
-Following privatisation, nearly £160 billion of private investment was injected into the industry, which helped transform environmental performance.
-The number of beaches rated 'excellent' doubled from one third before privatisation to two thirds.
+Privatisation was driven by the urgent need to clean up rivers and bathing waters after decades of under-investment.
+At that point, river health was poor and fewer than a third of beaches met environmental standards.
+Private capital was essential to meet tougher EU and UK regulations, modernise treatment works and cut sewage discharges.
+Since privatisation, across the sector nearly £160 billion has been invested, helping transform environmental performance, with the number of beaches rated ‘Excellent’ doubling from one third to two thirds.

 1989-2010 - Investing in a cleaner future